 Throughout his short but remarkable life, Landon excelled in a lot of surprising things.
 While making TV history, though, Landon also built a music career for himself.
 By this point, Landon had gone from a boy fraught with worry over his mother to a successful athlete, setting records in javelin throwing at his high school.
 But life throws many events that set us on the path we’re meant for.
 A torn shoulder ligament knocked him out of the sport and set him on the path to entertainment we’re familiar with.
 By 1957, Landon was finally getting some consistent success and happiness, which lined up with the release of his single, “Gimme a Little Kiss (Will “Ya” Huh)”/ “Be Patient With Me.”

-The A- and B-side of the record got a rerelease in 1962 in the Fono-Graf label and featured a picture of Landon in his latest hit at the time, Bonanza.
+The A- and B-side of the record got a rerelease in 1962 in the Fono-Graf label and featured a picture of Landon in his latest hit at the time, Bonanza (one of the most iconic TV Westerns).
 Two years later, Landon released another single, “Linda is Lonesome”/“Without You.”
 His musical work transcends beyond these titles too!

 Friends in unexpected places